Prevent Strategy

 LBL Prevent are available to assist agencies in complying with their Counter Terrorism Act duties.
 The support offer includes:

-• Management briefings regarding Prevent Duty compliance,
+- Management briefings regarding Prevent Duty compliance,

-• Coordination of strategic and operational groups,
+- Coordination of strategic and operational groups,

-• The provision of Prevent-related resources and dissemination of relevant information.
+- The provision of Prevent-related resources and dissemination of relevant information.

 Safeguarding children and young people against radicalisation and extremism

-There have been several cases where extremist groups have attempted to radicalise vulnerable children.
+There have been several cases where extremist groups or individuals have attempted to radicalise vulnerable children.
 This can include justifying political, religious, sexist, or racist violence, or to steer individuals towards an ideology of extremism and intolerance.
 A young person might be groomed and radicalised into carrying out acts of violence and cause significant harm to others.

 There are several ways in which children and young people can be at risk of radicalisation

-• They can be groomed either online or in person by people seeking to draw them into extremist activity.
+- They can be groomed either online or in person by people seeking to draw them into extremist activity.

-• Grooming of a young person can also be carried out by those who hold harmful, extremist beliefs, including parents/carers and siblings and even wider family members who have an influence over the young person's life.
+- Grooming of a young person can also be carried out by those who hold harmful, extremist beliefs, including family members or friends who have an influence over the young persons life.

-• Young people can be exposed to violent, anti-social, extremist imagery and narratives which can lead to normalising intolerance of others and extremist ideology.
+- Young people can be exposed to violent, anti-social, extremist imagery and narratives which can lead to normalising intolerance of others and extremist ideology.

 As with other forms of safeguarding strategies, early intervention is essential.
 All agencies working with children and young people, along with families and communities can play a vital role in ensuring young people and their communities are safe from the threat of radicalisation, extremist ideologies and terrorism.